Tad86529/Tad86529.github.io/README.md

 ## Publications & Research

 - Attanayake, T. (2024).
 How Technological Connectivity Has Helped in Integrated Financial Management.
 LIGS University Blog.
 - Attanayake, T., & Goonaratne, G. (Accepted).
 The Future of Auditing: AI and Emerging Technologies.
 IUP Journal of Accounting Research and Audit Practices.
+-
+- **Under Review**
+- Attanayake, T. & Goonarathne, G. (in final review).
+The Impact of Generative AI on International Business Strategies and Corporate Practices in the SAARC Region.
+With IUP Journal of Accounting Research and Audit Practices.

 ### Conference Papers and Presentations